monetr/monetr/docs/developing/local.md

 This removes the Plaid links that are active, takes down the Docker compose containers, removes their volumes, and removes all temporary directories and generated code in the project directory.
 It might miss a few things, but this should essentially return the project directory to a state akin to having freshly cloned it.

-1. **This will delete all of your local development data, including any Plaid links, expenses, goals, etc...**